-England’s Elizabeth II is the longest-reigning monarch in British history.
+She took the oath of accession on this day, February 8th in 1952, following the death of her father George VI.
 By all accounts she has held her role with deep regard for its responsibility to history and the British people.
 She is famously private and guarded of her personal beliefs and emotions.

 In 2004, artist Chris Levine, while commissioned to take her official portrait, caught the image shown here in between takes as she rested her eyes.
 The meditative state of repose is engaging because it makes her somehow more accessible, more human.
 We can almost sense her thoughts.
-If you know a little about her, you might know of her beloved Corgis.
-The dogs have been associated with the Royal Family for years.
-Queen Elizabeth says she enjoys her Corgis because they don’t know she is Queen.
+If you know a little about her, you might know of her beloved Corgi named Whisper.
+The breed has been associated with the Royal Family for years, but Whisper, the last one, died last year.
+Queen Elizabeth said she enjoyed him mostly because he didn’t know she is Queen.

 “Uneasy lies the head that wears the crown” wrote Shakespeare in King Henry the Fourth, and we get it.
 It’s the feeling of modern adulthood.
 We are jugglers, plate spinners and multi-taskers in the kingdom of our own making.
 No matter how hard we try to surround ourselves with props and material possessions to make us feel successful and accomplished, we all know that, as Montaigne said, “on the loftiest throne in the world we are still only sitting on our own rump.”